 Image

 Special Rate

-• And, you identify as part of a historically marginalized group such as LGBTQIA+ or BIPOC (or you face other systemic discrimination)
+• And, you identify as part of a historically marginalized group such as LGBTQIA+ or BIPOC and you feel like that has had a significant effect on your income (or, you face other challenges that have have significantly limited your income potential such as systemic discrimination, disability, chronic illness, or substantial non-optional healthcare costs)

 (waitlist only)

-(I'm a big fan of crypto, so I'm open to receiving payment in ETH or BTC—or potentially other cryptocurrencies—as well.
-Let me know if you're interested and we can talk about how to set that up.)
+(I'm a fan of crypto, so I'm open to receiving payment in ETH or BTC as well.
+Credit card is easier for me to process, but if your money is tied up in crypto, I'm open to talking about how to receive payment that way.)

 Group Coaching, Masterminds, Workshops,

-Also, sign up below to be the first to hear about other new programs, tools, and writing.
+I don't currently have any group coaching programs runnning.
+But please sign up below to be the first to hear about my new programs, writing, and free tools & frameworks.

+Image